alireza-py/alireza-py/README.md

-# Alireza

-Hi, I’m **Alireza Khani**, a software developer and hardware designer focused on building scalable and efficient systems.
+a software developer and hardware designer focused on building scalable and efficient systems.
 My work combines software, hardware, and AI to create impactful solutions.

 ---